 Sacred site: Chapel of the Ascension, Mount of Olives, Jerusalem — a small octagonal Crusader structure now shared by Christians and Muslims.
 A rock inside is venerated as bearing the imprint of Christ’s final footstep before ascending.

-Sources: Acts 2:1–11 (Babel reversal: Genesis 11) · 1 Corinthians 2:10–12 · Thomas Aquinas, ST II–II, Q. 45 · Augustine, De Trinitate XIV
+Sources: Isaiah 11:2–3 · Acts 2:1–11 (Babel reversal: Genesis 11) · 1 Corinthians 2:10–12 · Thomas Aquinas, ST I–II, Q. 68, a.
+1

 Sacred site: The Cenacle (Upper Room), Mount Zion, Jerusalem — traditional site of both the Last Supper and Pentecost.
 Now a bare Crusader-vaulted hall; an Ottoman mihrab was added during Muslim administration.
 One of the most contested sacred spaces in Jerusalem.

-Sources: Pius XII, Munificentissimus Deus §44 (1 November 1950) · CCC 966 · Thomas Aquinas, ST III, Q. 27 · Revelation 12:1
+Sources: Pius XII, Munificentissimus Deus §44 (1 November 1950) · CCC 966 · Philippians 1:23; Colossians 3:1 · Thomas Aquinas, ST I–II, Q. 3, a.
+8

 Sacred site: Church of the Dormition, Mount Zion, Jerusalem — marks the traditional site of Mary’s death or “falling asleep.”
 Benedictine abbey built 1906 on land given by the Ottoman Sultan.
 The lower chapel contains a recumbent statue of Mary in repose.

-Why Grace of a Happy Death?
+Why the Grace of Final Perseverance?

-Sources: Revelation 12:1 · Hail Mary (‘at the hour of our death’) · Thomas Aquinas, ST Supplement, Q. 89
+Sources: 3 Kings 2:19–20 · Council of Trent (Session VI, ch.
+13) · Hail Mary ("now and at the hour of our death") · Thomas Aquinas, ST I–II, Q. 109, a.
+10

 No earthly site.
 The Coronation is a heavenly mystery.
 The Church of the Dormition on Mount Zion marks Mary’s departure from earthly life; what follows belongs to the order of glory.